Project

 Graphic Design

-The relocation of the Sabauda Gallery completes the final configuration of the Royal Museums master plan, consisting of the city’s most prestigious museums: the Royal Palace, the Royal Armory, the Archaeological Museum, the Royal Library, and the Palazzo Chiablese exhibition space.
+The relocation of the Gallery completes the final configuration of the architectural masterplan of the Royal Museums, which includes some of the city’s most prestigious museum institutions: the Royal Palace, the Royal Armoury, the Archaeological Museum, the Royal Library, and the exhibition space of Palazzo Chiablese.

-With the move to the long sleeve designed by Emilio Stramucci in the 19th century, occupied until a few years ago by the offices of the Piedmont Region, the royal collection has returned to its original splendor.
-Larger and more functional exhibition spaces now house more than 800 works of art.
+With the transfer to the long wing designed by Emilio Stramucci in the 19th century, occupied until a few years ago by the offices of the Piedmont Region, the royal collection has regained its original splendor.
+Larger and more functional exhibition spaces now host over 800 works of art, organized according to a museographic route that guides visitors through all the floors of the building.

-The collection of world-renowned paintings guides the organization of space on all floors of the building, while all central functions necessary for the life of a modern building are located on the ground floor and in the attic.
+The central functions necessary for the life of a contemporary museum facility are located on the ground floor and in the attic, integrating modern needs with historical preservation.

-The project, winner of an international competition announced in 2003, was developed in collaboration with Rick Mather Architects and in association with OBR Architects and Studio Albini.
+The project, winner of the international competition launched in 2003 and developed by architects from international competitions, was carried out in collaboration with Rick Mather Architects, OBR Architects, and Studio Albini.